Bellevue Police Department (Washington)

 The Bellevue Police Department is located in Bellevue, Washington.
-As of 2021, there were 186 commissioned officers and 47 civilian employees.
+As of 2024, there were 205 commissioned officers and 50 civilian employees within the department's overall budget.
 The department's annual operating budget is about $51 million.
-It services 145,000 people.
+It services 152,700 people.
 The main Bellevue Police Station is located in Bellevue City Hall, at 450 110th Avenue Northeast.
 There are also two other substations throughout the city in Factoria and Crossroads.
 BPD patrols six districts.
 The current Chief of Police is Wendell Shirley.